sokoloveugene/data-mapper/README.md

 ## About

-Utility to copy properties from one `Object` to another based on schema, which defines which properties should be mapped and how with runtime type check.
+A tool that transfers properties from one object to another according to a schema, which outlines the properties that should be mapped and the manner in which they should be mapped, with a runtime type verification.

 ## Installation